moveworks/developer-docs/use-case-guides/workday-upcoming-birthdays-using-reporting/README.md

 📚 **Guidelines:** Select fields to render from RaaS report

-Based on the needs of this use case, we should build a **Lookup items with no parameters**
+Based on the needs of this use case, we should build a [Static Query](https://developer.moveworks.com/creator-studio/resources/design-pattern?id=static-query)

 ## API Design